 Many residents of Southern California enjoy motorcycling, taking advantage of the wonderful California weather.
 Motorcycles are also a very popular hobby.
-Despite being an enjoyable means of conveyance, however, motorcycles are also inherently more dangerous than most other types of vehicles, and it is imperative for riders to understand the risks motorcycles present.
+Despite being an enjoyable means of conveyance, however, motorcycles are also inherently more dangerous than most other types of vehicles, and it is imperative for motorcycle riders to understand the risks that motorcycles present.
 While there are several ways riders can protect themselves and prevent accidents, it is still important for motorcyclists to know what to do after a motorcycle accident.
-Reach out to a qualified Long Beach motorcycle accident attorney at Harting Simkins & Ryan, LLP if you were injured in a motorcycle crash caused by the negligence of another party.
+Reach out to a qualified Long Beach motorcycle accident attorney at the law firm of Harting Simkins & Ryan, LLP if you were injured in a motorcycle crash caused by the negligence of another party.

 California Motorcycle Laws

 California has some of the most innovative laws in the country for motorcyclists.
 Failing to understand those laws can have serious consequences if you are involved in a motorcycle accident in Long Beach.